Davidkle/task-management/README.md

 1. Login/Signup
 2. CRUD operations for Tasks
 3. CRUD operations for Categories
-4. Task search (title, description)
+4. Task search (title, description, status, filters)
-5. Mobile web support
+5. Switch between multiple profiles
+6. Assign tasks using categories
+7. Pagination

 ## TODO:

+- Mobile support (need to to through and double check the css)
+- Write more unit test and E2E tests.
+Need to setup Jest and Puppeteer.
+Also setup some sort of staging data.
 - Setup CI/CD to deploy onto Vercel
-- Write more unit test and E2E tests
 - UI needs more polish